danboyce92/Productivity-Tracker-App/README.md

   If it doesn't just add it as new.
 - Last part for edit page.
 When you hover an activity it should reveal the given category.

+_One thing to keep in mind.
+Everytime the 'database' is changed I want the page to refresh.
+For example if an activity is deleted from the list I want it to update so you can see it removed immediately._

 Activities input page

 - Right now this page is detecting static activities.